Outperforming the Competition

 Each industry is different, and there are numerous other areas that could be pertinent to reviewing how the competition handles certain marketing factors.

-Regardless of these basic marketing factors, today's world is online as much as it's offline; a company's website presence is essential to the competitive analysis process with its own set of comparison factors to review.
+Regardless of these basic marketing factors, today's world is online as much as it's offline.
+A company's website presence is essential to the competitive analysis process, thus it will have its own unique set of comparison factors to review.

 Website Related Comparison Factors

-- What type of website services do they offer?
+- What type of online services do they offer?

-(Is it information only, customer interactivity, online sales or service, business & employee interactivity, etc?)
+(Information only, customer interactivity, online sales or service, business & employee interactivity, customer records management, etc?)

-(Is information easily and quickly found?
+(Is information quick and easy to find?
 Are website sections using page title and paragraph headings properly?
 Is there a distinguishable hierarchy?)

-- Is the website information clear, easy to navigate, professionally laid-out, and viewable on any browser (IE, Firefox, Safari, Google Chrome, etc) and responsive to any platform (laptop, tablet, smartphone)?
+- Is the website information clear, easy to navigate, professionally laid-out, and viewable on any browser (IE, Firefox, Safari, Google Chrome, etc) and responsive to any platform or screen size (e.g. desktop, laptop, tablet, smartphone)?

-- What kind of information about the company, products and services is offered?
+- What kind of information about the company, its products, or services is offered?

-(Is the competition offering complete details and specifications, multiple image views, case studies, etc on products and services?
-Do they have interactive product or service features?)
+(Is the competition offering complete-detailed specifications, multiple image views, case studies, consumer reviews, and more on it products and services?
+Do they offer interactive product or service features?)

 - What type of resource and help information is available to the customer online?